clavery/dwre-tools/README.md

 If `clientPassword` isn't provided or cannot be found in the keystore the tool will prompt for it on the CLI.

-**If `instanceType` isn't provided "development" will be assumed. i.e. This is only necessary for staging environments.**

-The CLI arguments `--clientid`, `--clientpassword`, and `--instancetype` are the equivalent to these configuration attributes.
+The CLI arguments `--clientid`, `--clientpassword` are the equivalent to these configuration attributes.

 #### Business Manager Setup